SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Swift handles all of the memory management of capturing for you.
 The concept and meaning of “capturing” is explained in detail below.

-Swift's closures are similar to :newTerm:`lambdas` in other programming languages, and :newTerm:`blocks` in C-like languages.
 Swift's closures have a clean, clear syntax, with optimizations for writing brief, clutter-free closures in common scenarios.
 These optimizations include: